kozkoz2106/FolderSync/README.md

 Current capabilities:

-- One-way and two-way file syncing
+- One-way and two-way file syncing, with multiple folders at either end.

 In progress: